mu-ni/memo/bq/14principles.md

 1. Customer Obsession（顾客至上，从客户角度出发获取信任，关注竞争者，但是更关心客户）
 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.
-- Walk us through a time when you helped a customer through a difficult progress
+- Walk us through a time when you helped a customer through a difficult progress S - feature engineering language & memory DB, data stored by time sequence embeded in company-level product, SageOne, deployment env is compliexed, high level of machine performance T - attract more customers
-- STAR
-  For a long time in the past
-  consistency between online and offline
+  A - from scratch, make workflow easier, process both batch&realtime R - Got a lot of new customers, VIVO, Guangfa Bank.
+Most customers are interested in it

 - Who was your most difficult customer? no. data scientist and delivery team
-  1. append data to DB one by one and continuously
+  S - append data to DB one by one and continuously, hard to understand initially T - clarity requirements before starting
-  2. map with useless key
+  A - I've been to customers' office several times, DT based in there
-  At the beginning, hard to understand these requirements clarity requirements before starting their requirements are reasonable, more close to customer
+      try to understand real customers' requirements
+  R - their requirements are more reasonable, more close to customer

 - Give me an example of a time when you did not meet a client’s expectation.
 What happened, and how did you attempt to rectify the situation?
   Never, before the starting, clarify the requirement.